.png)

 ‘What is Engaged Research?’ is a dynamic discussion featuring Sophie Duncan, Co-Director of the National Coordinating Centre for Public Engagement (NCCPE) in the UK, and Professor Catherine Woods, Director of the Physical Activity for Health Research Centre at the University of Limerick, Ireland.
 The conversation is facilitated by Dr Gordon Cooke, Research Impact Lead & Principal Investigator for Engagement and Impact at TU Dublin.

-Throughout the episode, the speakers unpack what it means to engage with communities in research, discuss best practices, and reflect on the potential of collaborative research to drive positive societal change.
+The podcast delves into the relevance of engaged research in addressing societal challenges.
+The speakers unpack what it means to engage with communities in research, discuss best practices, and reflect on the potential of collaborative research to drive positive societal change.

 Photo from left to right: (in person) Britney Madondo (TU Dublin 4th year Film and Broadcasting student who supported recording and editing) and Gordon Cooke; (on-screen) Sophie Duncan and Catherine Woods.